NickBorgers/util/README.md

 # Util
-This is @nborgers' utility repo.
+This is my utility repo.
 The original motivation for this is that when I change jobs I lose the little utilities I've put together for myself and that's annoying.
-A former colleague, [Michael Jarvis](https://www.linkedin.com/in/michaeljarvis/) shared the idea of keeping one's shell environment in a public repository so that wherever you setup you bring your etils and environment with you.
+A former colleague, [Michael Jarvis](https://www.linkedin.com/in/michaeljarvis/) shared the idea of keeping one's shell environment in a public repository so that wherever you setup you bring your utils and environment with you.
 This repo doesn't go quite that far, but is a step in that direction.

 ## Installation
-There is a tooling prerequisite of `docker` to use these.
+Prerequisites:
+  * Docker needs to be installed and accessible as `docker`

+Setup:
-There is a setup prerequisite if adding the entries in [profile](profile) to your shell profile, such as `.bashrc` or `.zshrc` or wherever you want.
+  * Add the entries in [profile](profile) to your shell profile, such as `.bashrc` or `.zshrc` or wherever you want.

 ## Inventory
 The only things I actually have in here right now are image and video conversion tools.
 This is becuase I often need to share content in various ways that are made easier with some conversion.